BolajiAyodeji/Blogposts/ckf7szmln015l5gs1hs1a2z95.md

 ## Conclusion

 If you're continually using or contributing to open-source, you'll come across many `.tar.gz` files, which is mostly used to bundle and compress the installable file of the project.
 With this article, I hope you'll harness these files effectively, like the boss that you are.

+If you forget any command or are unsure about what to do, you can run `tar --help` or `man tar` which will display a manual with all possible options for the tar command.

 Here are some useful **Tar** flags for your reference: